-- A. Conduct on School Grounds or at a School-Sponsored Activity: - 1.
-Suspension.
-Students may be suspended for conduct on school grounds or at any school-sponsored activity that violates a publicized policy of the Board or is seriously disruptive of the educational process or endangers persons or property. - 2.
-Expulsion.
-Students may be expelled for conduct on school grounds or at any school-sponsored activity that either (1) violates a publicized policy of the Board and is seriously disruptive of the educational process, or (2) endangers persons or property. - B. Conduct of School Grounds: - Discipline.
-Students may be disciplined, including suspension and/or expulsion, for conduct off school grounds if such conduct violates a publicized policy of the Board and is seriously disruptive of the educational process. - C. Seriously Disruptive of the Educational Process: - In making a determination as to whether such conduct is seriously disruptive of the educational process, the Administration and the Board of Education may consider, but such consideration shall not be limited to, the following factors: - (1) whether the incident occurred within close proximity of a school; - (2) whether other students from the school were involved or whether there was any gang involvement; - (3) whether the conduct involved violence, threats of violence, or the unlawful use of a weapon, as defined in Section Conn.
-Gen. Stat. § 29-38, and whether any injuries occurred; and - (4) whether the conduct involved the use of alcohol.
-The Administration and/or the Board of Education may also consider - (5) whether the off-campus conduct involved the illegal use of drugs. - III.
-Actions Leading to Disciplinary Action, including Removal from Class, Suspension and/or Expulsion from class, suspension and/or expulsion in accordance with this policy):
+A. Conduct on School Grounds, on School Transportation, or at a School-Sponsored Activity:

+1. Suspension.
+Students may be suspended for conduct on school grounds, on school transportation, or at any school-sponsored activity that violates a publicized policy of the Board or is seriously disruptive of the educational process or endangers persons or property.

+2. Expulsion.
+Students may be expelled for conduct on school grounds, on school transportation, or at any school-sponsored activity that either (1) violates a publicized policy of the Board and is seriously disruptive of the educational process, or (2) endangers persons or property.

+B. Conduct off School Grounds:

+Discipline.
+Students may be disciplined, including suspension and/or expulsion, for conduct off school grounds if such conduct violates a publicized policy of the Board and is seriously disruptive of the educational process.

+C. Seriously Disruptive of the Educational Process:

+In making a determination as to whether such conduct is seriously disruptive of the educational process, the Administration and the Board of Education may consider, but such consideration shall not be limited to, the following factors: (1) whether the incident occurred within close proximity of a school; (2) whether other students from the school were involved or whether there was any gang involvement; (3) whether the conduct involved violence, threats of violence, or the unlawful use of a weapon, as defined in Section Conn.
+Gen. Stat. § 29-38, and whether any injuries occurred; and (4) whether the conduct involved the use of alcohol.
+The Administration and/or the Board of Education may also consider (5) whether the off-campus conduct involved the illegal use of drugs.